wavefrontHQ/wavefront-collector-for-kubernetes/docs/openshift.md

 ```
 oc create -f 2-kube-state.yaml
 ```
-8. Edit the `wavefront` sink and `cluster name` in `collector/3-collector-deployment.yaml` based on the selected metric ingestion approach as given below.
+8. Edit the `wavefront` sink and `clusterName` in `collector/3-collector-deployment.yaml` based on the selected metric ingestion approach as given below.
 #### Using Wavefront Proxy

 ```